July 3rd, 2017

 IBM Domino Server supports SMTP, POP3, and IMAP mail clients, and via DAMO (Domino Access for Microsoft Outlook) which is an important part the 6.5.1 platform (released in September 2003).

 Upon its initial release, the term ‘Notes’ was used to refer to both client and server applications.
 In 1995 IBM acquired Lotus Development Corporation.
 In 1996, Lotus released an HTTP server add-on called ‘Domino’ for Notes 4 server so as to allow the Notes documents to be rendered as web pages in real-time.
 Since then the entire server program was re-branded as Domino and the client kept its original ‘Lotus Notes’ name.

 On 21st March 2013, IBM released the client Notes version 8.5.4 rebranded as a full version release of IBM Notes 9.0 .
 This new version of IBM Notes had many changes and additions including the updated GUI, update to iNotes, and the IBM Notes Browser Plug-in.

 While the future of any product in the technology sector cannot be predicted, Announcements made by IBM speculate that it will continue its research and development on the IBM Notes and Domino product line.
 Public timelines have shown that IBM would continue such research till 2021.

 Recommended Blog: Easy Steps To Convert Lotus Notes To Windows Live Mail

 The IBM Notes NSF file format is proprietary to IBM.
 It is complex and is constantly changing with different releases of Lotus Notes.
-This proprietary format is called ODS which stands for On Disk Structure.
+This proprietary format is called ODS which stands for On-Disk Structure.
 There are many versions of ODS that relate to different versions of Lotus Notes.
-You need the Lotus Notes Client and Lotus Notes Server or a 3rd party application to read a NSF file.
+You need the Lotus Notes Client and Lotus Notes Server or a 3rd party application to read an NSF file.